trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 The uncoupled states will be implemented by taking tensor products of the currently implemented Jx/Jy/Jz spin states, and thus will not require changes to how these states are created.
 The changes for how these states interact with other states is given below.

 As for the functions for the spin states classes, there will be required changes to the printing of the states, but more important are the changes to how these spin states are projected.
-In the parent SpinState class, I will implement a _represent_base_coupled and _represent_base_uncoupled.
+In the parent SpinState class, I will implement a `_represent_base_coupled` and `_represent_base_uncoupled`.
 These will be used to write the input spin states as vectors in the new basis and will use the CG coefficients developed earlier.
 These will be invoked by the spin kets when the represent(basis=SpinOp) is called on the state.
-Furthermore, the SpinState class will implement _rewrite_basis_coupled and _rewrite_basis_uncoupled, which will be called from the SpinState class by functions such as _rewrite_basis_as_J2, _rewrite_basis_as_Jz, etc. These methods will utilize the vector expansion of the states in the _represent_base functions to rewrite the state.
-The spin state kets will also implement _eval_innerproduct functions that call the _represent_base functions to evaluate inner products between states in different bases.
+Furthermore, the SpinState class will implement `_rewrite_basis_coupled` and `_rewrite_basis_uncoupled`, which will be called from the SpinState class by functions such as `_rewrite_basis_as_J2`, `_rewrite_basis_as_Jz`, etc. These methods will utilize the vector expansion of the states in the `_represent_base` functions to rewrite the state.
+The spin state kets will also implement `_eval_innerproduct` functions that call the `_represent_base` functions to evaluate inner products between states in different bases.
 In addition to these means of numerically expanding the states, symbolic methods will be implemented to expand states as arbitrary sums (see "Test cases and examples").

 If you see the "Current code work" under the spin_improvements branch, I have done some work implementing functions similar to those mentioned above, only for representing spin states in terms of Jx/Jy/Jz states.
 The code for the coupled and uncoupled states has been described to mirror this implementation.